Laboratory-Imaging/JOBS-examples/NIS_v6.10/42-Following_moving_object/README.md

 Let's create a simple time-lapse acquisition JOB (menu: HCA/JOBS -> Create New JOB...)

 With following tasks:

 - Time loop task: set the Total Duration to "Number of Loops" and 96 (the length of the bouncing ball movie),
 - Capture task.

 ![Acquire bouncing ball job](images/11-AcquireBouncingBall_job.png)

 > [!NOTE]
 > Remember
+>
 > - to click the "Reset Frame Position" button before running experiments.
 > - to set the stage position roughly in the middle of the scan area.

 Run it, check the preview and in the results go to the Grid view and enable Statistics.
 After scrolling to the right you can see from the X and Y stage coordinates (and statistics) that the stage is not moving.

 ![Results: Acquired bouncing ball](images/12-AcquireBouncingBall_results.png)

 The final JOB: [0-AcquireBouncingBall.bin](0-AcquireBouncingBall.bin)

-## Simple JOB that follows the object (absolute)
+## Simple JOB that follows an object (absolute)

 ### 1. Create a GA3 recipe